 Robinson’s position on gun rights mirrored his other conservative views including being pro-life at conception, rejecting the scientific consensus on climate change, and opposition to Gay rights.
 Like many conservative Republicans in NC and across the nation, he is dismissive of the COVID-19 pandemic and opposes the statewide mask mandate imposed by the Democratic Governor Roy Cooper.

 When the 2019 NC Lieutenant Governor’s race began, Robinson’s supporters urged him to enter the contest.
 His fiery speeches allowed him to defeat a large field of fellow white Republican candidates and to enter the 2020 general election in a state where NC Democrats mounted a strong challenge to President Donald Trump’s reelection bid.
-Nonetheless Robinson urged his supporters to stand up for law enforcement and called for an amendment to the NC Constitution that would allow all residents to carry a firearm without a license or permit.
+Nonetheless Robinson urged his supporters to stand up for law enforcement and called for an amendment to the North Carolina Constitution that would allow all residents to carry a firearm without a license or permit.
 He won handily in the November 3, 2020 general election against Democratic candidate Yvonne Holley.